ktonon/two-medium-model/README.md

 particles apart---the same way two stiff springs resist being pressed into one another.
 GCM effects play a secondary role here: because each particle's shadow is shaped by its own compression field, bringing like charges together does not create a deeper combined shadow.
-Without the reinforcement that opposite charges enjoy, the GCM contributes little inward pull, leaving the LCM's geometric incompatibility to dominate and drive the particles apart.
+The GCM contributes insufficient inward pull, leaving the LCM's geometric incompatibility to dominate and drive the particles apart.

 **Opposite charges attract** for the complementary reason.
 Their compression fields have opposite orientations, allowing them to